EDWARDS LIFESCIENCES AND THE LA RAMS

 Key Stat

-Nearly half of all adults in the US have some sort of cardiovascular disease.
+Nearly half of all adults in the US have some sort of cardiovascular (heart) disease.

 Key Stat

-Heart valve disease affects more than 5 million people in the US, enough to fill every NFL stadium in America TWICE.
+Heart valve disease affects 11.9 million people in the US, enough to fill every NFL stadium in America FIVE TIMES.

 Key Stat

-Black Americans are at increased risk for earlier onset of heart valve disease.
+Black Americans may be at increased risk for earlier onset of heart valve disease.

 Key Stat